-In the intercessory prayer we keep repeating the request till the answer is realized.
+In the intercessory prayer, we keep repeating the request till the answer is realised.
 The prayer of faith may be offered when praying for something that concerns you in which the will of God is clearly stated.
-Example when praying for a health condition, a physical need etc. (James 5:15)
+For example, when praying for a health condition, a physical need, etc. (James 5:15)

-We must know each kind of prayer and the specific rules that govern its application, in order to get good results
+We must know each kind of prayer and the specific rules governing its application to get good results.

 James 5:15 “And the prayer of faith shall save the sick, and the Lord shall raise him up; and if he have committed sins, they shall be forgiven him.”